-Although Breath of the Wild haS a small selection of bosses, it also has a wide variety of minibosses and enemies that should be considered bosses.
+Although Breath of the Wild has a small selection of bosses, it also has a wide variety of minibosses and enemies that are equally formidable.
 Many of these enemies are much more difficult than the actual bosses of the game.

+If you find yourself to be weak, don’t worry.
 You’ll become more powerful the further you progress in the game, so the bosses will become easier as you go.
-Eventually, you’ll be slaying the hardest enemies while barely breaking a sweat.
-I’ve ranked these bosses based on the fact that you won’t become overpowered for a while.
+Eventually, you’ll slay the hardest enemies while barely breaking a sweat.

 16. Dark Beast Ganon

-As the final boss fight of the game commences, you’re expecting it to be the epic final conclusion.
+As the final Breath of the Wild boss fight commences, you’re expecting it to be the epic final conclusion.
 The massive beast forms in front of you, and you’re prepared for a heated battle to ensue.

 Unfortunately, this isn’t the case.
-When I beat this boss I thought to myself, “Wait, that’s it?”
+When I beat this boss I thought, “Wait, that’s it?”
 Literally, all you do is shoot the overpowered bow at a few targets Princess Zelda highlights, and then she finishes him off herself.

 Maybe I missed something, but I was also wondering where this amazing bow was the entire rest of the game.
 Zelda should have given the bow to Link the second he stepped off the Great Plateau, and he could have gone straight to Ganon.

-Anyway, this boss looks intimidating, but he takes barely any effort to kill.
+This boss looks intimidating, but he takes barely any effort to kill.
 I got slightly annoyed during one of my playthroughs because the game wouldn’t let me hit the last target.
-It kept playing the same short music look over and over until it finally worked.
+It kept playing the same short music repeatedly until it finally worked.

-To make it even worse, you find out that the beating the boss will just send you back to the save right before you fought the boss.
+To make it even worse, you find out that beating the boss will just send you back to the save right before you fought it.
 You won’t be able to see the results of what you’ve been working for the whole game.
-I hope we’ll be able to see what happens next in Breath of the Wild 2.

 Overall Difficulty: 1 out of 10